fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 ### Nisir

 The Nisir is a giant dungeon — 32x32, making a nice bookend with Purgatory — that's hard to get around and has tons of nooks and crannies.
 The fights aren't much fun either; you'll do a lot of running.
 You can spend a long time just exploring the caverns, getting into an absolute ton of moderately difficult fights, and getting lost in spinners and teleporters (unless you spend a lot of time paying close attention to the automap).
 The silver lining is that there is no treasure down here and very little to actually *do*, even for the sake of the story, so unless you feel like crawling the whole dungeon and building your own map, we're going to take some shortcuts.
+If you want more details on the couple of places I'm skipping over, check the [maps directory](maps/nisir.md).

 Make sure everybody has the Dragon Teeth equipped; you'll need the ranged attack more than the Freedom Sword's raw damage, most of the time.
 A single Lich (casts *Ice Chill*) is pretty easy to take out at range.
 Young Dragons are hard and hurt a lot (2d4 breath weapon); one is doable, two is worth running from.
 Run from pretty much everything else.